How to apply

 Once submitted you will receive acknowledgement that your application has been received.
 Once all your supporting documents have been received your application will be reviewed by the BBSRC DTP Recruitment Committee and circulated to your preferred Supervisor(s).

 You will be kept informed of the progress of your application throughout the application procedure.
-We will contact you directly if we wish to invite you to one of our Interview Days following supervisor nominations in mid-December 2014 (see Important dates).
+We will contact you directly if we wish to invite you to one of our Interview Days following supervisor nominations in late 2017 or early 2018 (see Important dates).